 1980-1985 - Vice President, LTV Aerospace & Defense Company.

 1985 - Founds Michael Collins Associates, a DC aerospace consulting firm, and is inducted into the National Aviation Hall of Fame.

 March 19, 1993 - Is inducted into the U.S. Astronaut Hall of Fame.

-July 20, 1994 - Joins President Clinton and other astronauts at White House ceremony to commemorate the 25th anniversary of Apollo 11 Moon walk.
+July 20, 1994 - Joins President Bill Clinton and other astronauts at White House ceremony to commemorate the 25th anniversary of Apollo 11 Moon walk.

 July 21, 2004 - Joins President George W. Bush at a White House ceremony with Buzz Aldrin and Neil Armstrong marking the 35th anniversary of Apollo 11.

 September 7, 2007 - "In the Shadow of the Moon," a documentary of the Apollo 11 mission is released.